kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 }
 ---

-[Elm](https://elm-lang.org/) was my gateway drug in to type-safe functional programming.
+[Elm](https://elm-lang.org/) was my gateway drug into type-safe functional programming.
 It's such a good tool for making robust frontends.
 Writing big projects in React and TypeScript honestly bums me out because of it.

 I have always wanted have to have the equivalent type-safe joy on the backend like I have with Elm.